 Perhaps you don’t think you’ll obtain a life insurance policy now.
 In that case, you could at least run the numbers.
 That way, you can see if you’re better off locking in a lower rate today, or if you’ll be better off waiting.
 The longer you plan to wait, the more profound a difference this will be.

-If you’re eligible for the Survivor Benefit Plan (SBP), you may be inclined to look at that decision as separate from any life insurance decisions you make.
+If you’re eligible for the Survivor Benefit Plan (SBP), you may be inclined to look at that decision as being separate from any life insurance decisions you make.
 You should not.
 Both life insurance and SBP serve to protect insurable needs, although they do so in different ways.
 Before making a decision on either, it’s important to evaluate how SBP and insurance may fit into your planning, and what the associated costs are.
 Only then are you likely to come to a decision that is right for your family.

 These articles may help inform the decision-making process as you decide what is right for your particular situation: